openssl/openssl/INSTALL.md

 This option MUST be used for debugging only as it makes the FIPS provider non-compliant.
 It is useful when setting breakpoints in FIPS algorithms.

+### enable-fips-jitter

+Use the CPU Jitter library as a FIPS validated entropy source.

+This option will only produce a compliant FIPS provider if you have:

+1. independently performed the required [SP 800-90B] entropy assessments;
+2. meet the minimum required entropy as specified by [jitterentropy-library];
+3. obtain an [ESV] certificate for the [jitterentropy-library] and
+4. have had the resulting FIPS provider certified by the [CMVP].

+Failure to do all of these will produce a non-compliant FIPS provider.

 ### enable-fuzz-libfuzzer, enable-fuzz-afl